-This vehicle is equipped with convex remote controlled exterior rear view mirrors.
-Always adjust the mirrors for maximum rear visibility prior to driving.
-Make sure the seat is positioned for proper vehicle control.
+This vehicle may be equipped with remote powered exterior rear view mirrors.
+Remember to always adjust the mirrors for maximum rear visibility prior to driving.
+Also, make sure the seat is positioned for proper vehicle control.

-These mirrors are adjusted by using the multiple directional switch located on the driver's door.
+The mirrors are adjusted by using a multiple directional switch located on the driver's door.
 Select the mirror to be adjusted by pointing the arrow in the direction of that mirror.
 Move the control in the direction of movement desired to obtain the best view.
-The adjustment control moves the top half of both mirrors.
-The bottom half of the mirror is convex and is adjusted manually.
-These mirrors also contain heating elements to defog or de-ice the mirror glass during cold weather operation.
+The adjustment control moves the top half of either mirror.
+The bottom half of the mirrors are convex mirrors.
+They will need to be manually adjusted from outside the unit.
+Before adjusting the lower mirrors, you will need to loosen the set screws with an Allen wrench.
+If the mirror is moved without loosening this screw, the mirrors may break.

+The mirrors also contain heating elements to defrost or de-ice the mirror glass during cold weather operation.
 The ON/OFF switch for this feature is located by the adjustment control.